 I’m going to take all the things I like to talk about and turn them into bite-sized blog posts that you can read through at your own pace and reference later.
 I’ve named this series Beginner’s Guide to Azure Data Factory.
 You may not be new to ETL, data integration, Azure, or SQL, but we’re going to start completely from scratch when it comes to Azure Data Factory.

 In the introduction to Azure Data Factory, we learned a little bit about the history of Azure Data Factory and what you can use it for.
-In this post, we will be creating an Azure Data Factory and getting familiar with the user interface.
+In this post, we will be creating an Azure Data Factory and navigating to it.

 Spoiler alert!
 Creating an Azure Data Factory is a fairly quick click-click-click process, and you’re done.
 But!
 Before you can do that, you need an Azure Subscription, and the right permissions on that subscription.
 Let’s get that sorted out first.